adolgert/HorseySet.jl/README.md

 HorseySet.jl provides a `StableSet` data structure that maintains insertion order while providing efficient set operations.
 Unlike Julia's built-in `Set`, `StableSet` preserves the order in which elements were first added.

+This repository asks whether emulating the Python hash-based stable set is advantageous in Julia, and the answer seems to be no from the benchmarks in test/benchmark.jl.
+The fully-ordered sets are faster.
+Maybe the implementation needs to be tweaked because a stable set should be faster than a fully-ordered set.

 ## Usage

 ```julia